snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/emr-etl-runner/index.md

 The first two phases are instrumented by EmrEtlRunner; in this page we will explain how to configure the shredding process to operate smoothly with EmrEtlRunner.

 **Note: Even though the first phase is required only if you want to shred your own unstructured event JSONs and context JSONs, the second phase will be beneficial to data modeling and analysis.
-If none of it is required and you are only shredding Snowplow-authored JSONs like link clicks and ad impressions, then you can skip this page and go straight to [Loading shredded types](https://github.com/snowplow/snowplow/wiki/4-Loading-shredded-types).**
+If none of it is required and you are only shredding Snowplow-authored JSONs like link clicks and ad impressions, then you can skip this step and go straight to loading shredded types.

 ### Pre-requisites